Auste1989/metis_projects/project_luther/README.md

 ## Project 2.
 ### To do list:
-1. Decide on the topic - DONE
+1. Decide on the topic - :thumbsup:
-2. Verify that the topic is reasonable and data is available - DONE
+2. Verify that the topic is reasonable and data is available - :thumbsup:
-3. Get the idea approved - DONE
+3. Get the idea approved - :thumbsup:
-4. Scrape the website - DONE
+4. Scrape the website - :thumbsup:
-5. Format the data into a pandas data-frame - DONE
+5. Format the data into a pandas data-frame - :thumbsup:
-6. Explore and clean it - DONE
+6. Explore and clean it - :thumbsup:
 7. Decide on the most applicable features
-8. Work on the modelling and linear regression - DONE
+8. Work on the modelling and linear regression - :thumbsup:
 9. Visualize the results -
 10. Write up the presentation
 11. Practice practice practice

 ### 1.Decide on the topic
-Predict second-hand car price
+Predict second-hand car price :car: :red_car:

 ### 2. Verify that the topic is reasonable and data is available
 The data will be pulled from [Autoplius](https://en.autoplius.lt/)